hanwzhang/clipmaster/README.md

 # Issues / plans

 1. Simplify - copy clip to clipboard?
+2. Security issue when installed to someone else's office PC: seems to resolve after restart but not always, no issues when running on personal laptops.
-2. Improve format accuracy - using the excel, or someone with python knowledge.
+3. Improve format accuracy - using the excel, or someone with python knowledge.
    * STREETSBLOG cannot remove embedded twitter - but now it's an independent paragraph.
    * opinion detector does not support NYP, because they don't differentiate it in the link.
    * NYT opinion author's bio is not included because it's separated from main text by 'follow us on twitter' messages, which we exclude.
    * Someone with okay python knowledge can improve author extraction accuracy, and resolve occasional unwanted line breaks
    * Bloomberg somehow knows it's a bot but seems to be the only one...
-3. First clip after starting up is very slow (~2 mins).
+4. First clip after starting up is very slow (~2 mins).
 Every clip after usually takes 5-20 seconds.
-4. Coding knowledge involved to improve browser automation & text extraction:
+5. Coding knowledge involved to improve browser automation & text extraction:
    * HTML: know the basic structure of html docs
    * Python: html parsing with BeautifulSoup; browser automation with Selenium, or other packages